Annual Reviews (publisher): Expansion

-Annual Reviews has also released some specialty publications: The Excitement and Fascination of Science (1965, 1978, 1990, 1995), consisting of four volumes of autobiographies and reflections by prominent scientists, and Intelligence and Affectivity (1981), a translated volume of lectures given by psychologist Jean Piaget in the 1950s.
+AR has also released some specialty publications: The Excitement and Fascination of Science (1965, 1978, 1990, 1995), consisting of four volumes of autobiographies and reflections by prominent scientists, and Intelligence and Affectivity (1981), a translated volume of lectures given by psychologist Jean Piaget in the 1950s.

-In 2017, Annual Reviews announced its first online magazine, Knowable Magazine, with support from the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation.
-With Knowable Magazine, Annual Reviews expanded beyond scholarly publishing into science journalism and science communication, explaining and emphasizing the real-world significance of scholarly work.
-In 2022, the initiative was expanded to publish Knowable en español, a Spanish-language publication.
+In 2017, AR announced its first online magazine, Knowable Magazine, with support from the Gordon and Betty Moore Foundation and the Alfred P. Sloan Foundation.
+With Knowable Magazine, AR expanded beyond scholarly publishing into science journalism and science communication, explaining and emphasizing the real-world significance of scholarly work.
+In 2022, the initiative was expanded to publish a sister publication, Knowable en español, in Spanish.

-In 2021, Annual Reviews moved its physical office to 1875 S Grant St., Suite 700, San Mateo, California, as the organization's staff increasingly worked from home.
+In 2021, AR moved its physical office to 1875 S Grant St., Suite 700, San Mateo, California, as the organization's staff increasingly worked from home.

-As of 2022 Annual Reviews acquired The Charleston Advisor, a peer-reviewed publication for librarians.
-As of 2023 Annual Reviews also acquired the Charleston Hub and its publication Against the Grain.
+As of 2022 AR acquired The Charleston Advisor, a peer-reviewed publication for librarians.
+As of 2023 AR also acquired the Charleston Hub and its publication Against the Grain.
 The Charleston Hub organizes the annual Charleston Conference for academic libraries, librarians, and publishers.

-A new digital publication called Katina was launched as of November 12, 2024.
+A new digital publication called Katina Magazine was launched as of November 12, 2024.
 It is named after The Charleston Advisors original founder, Katina Strauch.
+As of July 2026, AR acquired the event technology provider Underline Science, a platform for research communities and conference organizing.

-In 2025, Annual Reviews signed an agreement with multinational publisher Wiley, bringing the open access (OA) initiative Knowledge Unlatched (KU) under nonprofit management.
+In 2025, AR signed an agreement with multinational publisher Wiley, bringing the open access (OA) initiative Knowledge Unlatched (KU) under nonprofit management.
 Knowledge Unlatched was founded in 2012 and introduced a crowdfunding model in which libraries collectively finance open access publication of books and journals.
-Annual Reviews' CEO Richard Gallagher credits Knowledge Unlatched as one of the examples that inspired development of Annual Reviews' Subscribe to Open publishing model.
+AR's CEO Richard Gallagher credits Knowledge Unlatched as one of the examples that inspired development of AR's Subscribe to Open publishing model.

 Journal format and metrics

 Each journal publishes one volume per year.
-As of 2021, all 51 of the current journals are published online, including 21 exclusively online, with 30 journals additionally published in print.
+As of 2026, all 51 of the current journals are published online, including 42 exclusively online, with 9 journals additionally published in print.

-As of 2021, researchers at McGill and Stanford University examined the impact of review articles using a corpus of 6,495 individual review papers published in 54 past and current Annual Reviews journal titles in the biological, physical, and social sciences.
-The authors noted that Annual Review articles often focus on emerging fields that may be undergoing structural transformations.
+As of 2021, researchers at McGill and Stanford University examined the impact of review articles using a corpus of 6,495 individual review papers published in 54 past and current AR journal titles in the biological, physical, and social sciences.
+The authors noted that AR articles often focus on emerging fields that may be undergoing structural transformations.
 Examining impact on scholarly discourse, they concluded that "formal, invited Annual Review articles provide a distinctly authoritative source".
 By identifying "distinct clusters of work" and articles that bridge such clusters, review articles can integrate a topic.
 Research suggests that they can "shift discourse in a manner that simultaneously simplifies and collapses a knowledge community", helping to define and organize emergent research areas.